-With every addition or modification to your Company Page, ask yourself, does this appeal to my target audience, and how does it help me achieve my business goals?
+With every addition or modification to your Company Page on LinkedIn, ask yourself, does this appeal to my target audience, and how does it help me achieve my business goals?

-Ok, now that we’ve established some ground rules, let’s talk about how to create a killer LinkedIn Company Page.
+Ok, now that we’ve established some ground rules, let’s talk about how to create a LinkedIn company page that gets you noticed.

-There are two main images you’ll want to round up for your page – your logo and a cover image.
+There are two main images you’ll need for creating a company LinkedIn page – your logo and a cover image.

 Let’s start with the logo.